Steve-Fenton/jekyll-boilerplate/_pages/about/jekyll-extensions.md

 Authors are baked-in, allowing you to link posts to an author and display an author page, based on [Jet Holt's](https://jetholt.com/jekyll/) Jekyll articles.

-It used the `authors` front-matter, see the [front matter](/about/front-matter/) page for more information.
+It used the `authors` front matter, see the [front matter](/about/front-matter/) page for more information.

 ## Search